 I recently returned from a quick 3-day trip (I guess 4 days if you count the drive up on Sunday night) to the Bay Area.
 When all the smoke cleared, I played 12 courses, including a number of short courses in between the main rounds.
 This will end up being a 5-part series to cover all the rounds.
 The main reason for the trip was to take advantage of an invite to play California Golf Club of San Francisco.
 I played that on Tuesday afternoon, right in the middle of the trip.
+It was an amazing experience, to say the least.
 However, that one will get its own review and you’ll have to wait for it.
 It will come last.

 Part 1 will focus on the first three courses I played Monday morning in the East Bay Area…

 Lake Chabot Golf Course • Oakland, CA • 6/19/17

 This is a course that has always intrigued me, and I wanted to make it a point to play here on this trip.
 The main reason for the intrigue is the 18th hole, which is the only par-6 hole left in California.
 I’ve never played a par-6 on my travels and they are quite rare these days.
 I know there used to be one at El Rivino down in Riverside, but that closed long before I had a chance to play it.